Blue Bird Cocktail Variations and Substitutions

 Take Flight With a Blue Bird Cocktail

 Take to the skies with a botanical blue bird cocktail.
 For gin drinkers and those new to gin alike, this cocktail offers a complex cocktail that's both sweet and tart with an incredible balance.
-Spread your wings and enjoy.
+Spread your wings and enjoy this cocktail and other blue curacao drinks.